 Contact details for Warner Pacific are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 14 students took at least one online class at Warner Pacific College.
+In 2020-2021, 155 students took at least one online class at Warner Pacific University.
 This is an increase from the 0 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

-If you’re considering Warner Pacific College, here are some more schools you may be interested in knowing more about.
+If you’re considering Warner Pacific University, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against Warner Pacific?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.